Clerkenwell crime syndicate: Terry Adams

-Court battle

 In March 2017 Adams lost his appeal against the order to pay £700,000 under the Proceeds of Crime Act.
-In November 2017 a district judge sitting in Weston-super-Mare ordered Terry Adams to pay the remaining amount within 30 days or return to prison for at least 2.5 years.
+In November 2017 a District Judge sitting in Weston-super-Mare ordered Terry Adams to pay the remaining amount within 30 days or return to prison for at least 2.5 years.
 In December 2017 Adams repaid the entire confiscation order (around £725,000) despite his repeated claims of poverty.
 He also attempted to gag the press to stop people knowing that he had repaid the confiscation rather than return to jail.
-A source close to the investigation said that he must have found nearly three-quarters of a million pounds "down the back of the sofa."
+A source close to the investigation said that he must have found the nearly 3/4 million pound "down the back of the sofa".

-In February 2019, media reports suggested that Terry Adams and his wife were living in a housing association flat.
-Later that month Terry Adams paid back an additional £50,000 to Westminster Magistrates Court despite claiming poverty to avoid returning to prison for non payment of court costs.

 Tommy Adams

-Thomas Sean Adams (born in 1958 in London) grew up in a criminal family together with older siblings Terry and Patsy and committed his first robbery when he was 14.
-He is best known for operating a protection racket for brothels and nightclubs in the West End of London.
-Adams has a lot of Jewish friends and associates who are active in the North London Jewish community and is himself a follower of Judeo-Christian faith.
-Starting out as an armed robber, he worked his way up the criminal career and was involved in West End protection rackets together with his brothers.